supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 suitable for real time performance.
 This is true today, and it was especially true for computers in 1996.
 For a lot of software, performance is convenience.
 For real-time audio, performance is reliability.

+The little CPU meter that you see on many audio programs, SuperCollider included, is an indicator of how fast DSP is happening.
+If CPU usage is low and stable, you can probably rest easy knowing that the program won't glitch out.
+If it's seriously fluctuating, you are in trouble.

 SuperCollider's server not only needs to be efficient, but it needs to be flexible.
 You have to be able to send it arbitrary sound synthesis networks on